-FOR THE ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON MAY 19, 2015
+FOR THE ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON MAY 16, 2018

-This Proxy Statement is furnished in connection with the solicitation of proxies by the board of directors (the "Board of Directors" or the "Board") of Ellington Financial LLC (the "Company," "EFC," "we," "us," or "our") for use at our 2015 Annual Meeting of Shareholders (the "Annual Meeting") to be held on May 19, 2015, at 10:30 a.m., Eastern Time, at The Hilton Stamford Hotel at One First Stamford Place, Stamford, CT 06902, and for the purposes set forth in the accompanying Notice of Annual Meeting of Shareholders, and at any adjournments or postponements thereof.
-This Proxy Statement, the accompanying proxy card and our annual report to shareholders, which includes our Annual Report on Form 10-K with audited financial statements as of and for the year ended December 31, 2014, are first being sent to our shareholders on or about April 7, 2015.
+This Proxy Statement is furnished in connection with the solicitation of proxies by the board of directors (the "Board of Directors" or the "Board") of Ellington Financial LLC (the "Company," "EFC," "we," "us," or "our") for use at our 2018 Annual Meeting of Shareholders, or the "Annual Meeting," to be held on May 16, 2018, at 11:30 a.m., Eastern Time, at the Hyatt Regency, Old Greenwich, CT 06870, and for the purposes set forth in the accompanying Notice of Annual Meeting of Shareholders, and at any adjournments or postponements thereof.
+On or about March 29, 2018, we mailed a Notice of Internet Availability of Proxy Materials, or "Notice," and, to those shareholders that requested to receive a printed copy, the proxy statement, to holders of our common shares as of the close of business on March 22, 2018 and on the mailing date, such shareholders of record had the ability to access the Proxy Statement, the accompanying proxy card and our Annual Report to Shareholders, which includes our Annual Report on Form 10-K with audited financial statements as of and for the year ended December 31, 2017.